featbit/featbit/README.md

 - Username: **test@featbit.com**
 - Password: **123456**

+> **Note**
-**Note**: By default, FeatBit's portal is only accessible from the local machine where Docker Compose is running.
+> By default, FeatBit's portal is only accessible from the local machine where Docker Compose is running.
 If you want to make it publicly accessible, refer to the [**FAQ**](https://docs.featbit.co/docs/installation/faq#how-to-make-featbit-portal-accessible-publicly) for instructions.

 ## Documentation & Community